james-aguirre/c0323-code-solutions/javascript-local-storage/javascript-local-storage-quiz-notes.md

 - How do you retrieve data from `localStorage`? localStorage.getItem(keyName)
 - What data type can `localStorage` save in the browser?
-  JSON objects
+  JSON strings
 - When does the `'beforeunload'` event fire on the `window` object?
-  Triggers its codebloc before the page exits or refreshes
+  Triggers its codeblock before the page exits or refreshes
 ## Notes

 All student notes should be written here.